basil08/jekyll-now/watchlog.md

 * **10 Things I Hate About You (1999) _(X1)_**

 I am so happy I watched this "Taming of the Shrew" adaptation.
 I liked it.
 Quite.
 Loved that football ground sabotage :rofl: and found the post-paintball confrontation cute.
 Overall an impressive teen movie. (first watch: Feb 10, 2021)

+* **The Spectacular Now (2013) _(X1)_**

+What a spectacular movie!
+Aimie Finicky is _the_ girl to die for.
+Played fittingly by S. Woodley who brought out the beauty, brilliance and vulnerabilities of this strong lady who is so fabulous within.
+Sutter is **definitely** not me!
+PS: Gosh, their bed scene together. :100:
+(first watch: Feb 14, 2021)

+* **Something Ventured (2011) _(X1)_**

+A brilliant documentary about the "first venture capitalists".
+Basically meticulous men who took advantage of the times to make truck loads of money.
+Intel, Genentech, Apple, Atari, Cisco etc. I liked it.
+Will revisit sure.
+Recommended.
+(first watch: Feb 15, 2021)

 ## Closing thoughts